-Our board of directors has four standing committees: the audit committee, the compensation committee, the nominating and corporate governance committee, and the science, technology and clinical affairs committee was established on March 21, 2017 by our board of directors.
+Our board of directors has four standing committees: the audit committee, the compensation committee, the nominating and corporate governance committee, and the science, technology and clinical affairs committee.
 In addition, from time to time, special committees may be established under the direction of our board of directors when necessary to address specific issues.